 “Why should the Palatine Boors be suffered to swarm into our Settlements, and by herding together establish their Language and Manners to the Exclusion of ours?
 Why should Pennsylvania, founded by the English, become a Colony of Aliens, who will shortly be so numerous as to Germanize us instead of our Anglifying them.”

 Assimilation in America is as old as America itself.
 It is not taboo.
 It is not controversial.
-Immigrants who want to leave their home countries and come to America may have the opportunity to do so, but they must adopt our existing culture and language.
+Immigrants who want to leave their home countries and come to America, must adopt our existing culture and language.
 They must commit to becoming an American.

 A New Immigration Act: